WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Data Stream: Logical grouping of shards.
   * Shard: Append only log, ingest up to 1000 records per second, up to 5 read transactions per second.
   * Partition Key, Sequence Number.
+* Performance:
+  * More shards, more expensive, more data capacity.
+  * You can do resharding: shard split and shard merge.
+This is done by pairs, i.e you cannot split or merge by more than 2 shards at a time.
+  * Scale without limits via incresing shards, do it it the *UpdateShardCount* command.
 * Pricing:
   * Charged by shard by hourly rate.
   * Per million payloads billing.